longkunxuluke/longkunxuluke.github.io/_pages/about.md

 My name is Longkun Xu, people also call me Luke.

 I am currently an engineer at SAIT China lab, Samsung Electronics, where I am working on the intersection of AI, HPC and computational material science to design materials used in Samsung products, e.g., battery, display and semiconductors materials.
-I obtained my PhD degree at the Australian National University.
+I obtained my PhD degree at the Australian National University in 2022.

 I have 7 years experience (2015-2022) with computational chemistry and also have hands-on experience with machine learning and academic publishing industry.
 I am familiar with Python, SQL, R, Julia, web data, high performance computing, neural network potential, etc.